frno7/psgplay/README.md

 # How to use

-PSG play command options for Linux and Mac OS:
+PSG play options for Linux and Mac OS:

 ```